 The Decisionmaker on Relevance may not exclude relevant evidence because it may be unduly prejudicial, concern prior bad acts, or constitute character evidence.
 Where, for example, a cross-examination question or piece of evidence is relevant, but concerns a party’s character or prior bad acts, the Decisionmaker on Relevance cannot exclude or refuse to consider the evidence, but the Panel may proceed to objectively evaluate that relevant evidence by analyzing whether that evidence warrants a high or low level of weight or credibility, so long as the Panel’s evaluation treats both parties equally.

-As described in Policy Section XVI, the following types of evidence are not relevant or otherwise not subject to use in a hearing under the Policy: (i) information protected by a legally recognized privilege, unless waived, (ii) evidence about a complainant’s prior sexual history (subject to the exceptions below), (iii) any party’s medical, psychological, and similar records unless the party has given voluntary, written consent, and (iv) party or witness statements that have not been subjected to cross-examination at a live hearing.
+As described in Policy Section XVI, the following types of evidence are not relevant or otherwise not subject to use in a hearing under the Policy1: (i) information protected by a legally recognized privilege, unless waived, (ii) evidence about a complainant’s prior sexual history (subject to the exceptions below), (iii) and any party’s medical, psychological, and similar records unless the party has given voluntary, written consent.

 - With respect to (ii) above, questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence are offered to prove that someone other than the Respondent committed the reported conduct, or it addresses the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove Consent.

 Additionally, the Decisionmaker on Relevance will prohibit questions that are not probative of any material fact concerning the allegations, repetitive, or abusive.
 The decision of relevance by the Decisionmaker on Relevance is final and not subject to discussion once stated.